ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 4. Number of years of employment
 5. Basic Bonus the employee has received in this year.

-The program should calculate the Net Bonus, Tax and Salary based on the following rules.
+The program should calculate the Net Bonus, Tax and Salary based on the following rules:

-1. Bonus Rule: An employee gets an additional 1000£ bonus if she or he has worked for more than 10 years.
+1. Bonus Rule: An employee gets an additional £1000 bonus if she or he has worked for more than 10 years.
 2. Tax Rule: Tax is calculated on a combination of basic salary and net bonus as shown below.

     * `0` if salary is less than `10k` GBP.